scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-2/index.md

 ## Create Draw Pile

-So now that we have loaded in our assets we will use for our game, and we have seen how we can render out image game objects in our Phaser Scene, we are going to start building the four different card piles that make up our game area.
+So now that we have loaded in our assets that we will use for our game, and we have seen how we can render out Image game objects in our Phaser Scene, we are going to start building the four different card piles that make up our game area.
 To get started, we will focus on the draw pile.

 For the card draw pile, this will be made up of two different game object types, a basic Rectangle game object and multiple Image game objects.
 The Rectangle game object is one of the basic shape game objects that is built in Phaser, and this can be used for quickly creating a rectangle in our game.
 For our card draw pile, we will be rendering out a simple rectangle to show were the card draw pile is placed in our game.
 When there is no cards in the card draw pile, this will be visible to the player and later on, the player will be able to click in that area to shuffle back in the discard cards.
 When there are cards in the draw card pile, these will be rendered on top of the rectangle.